 Learn more about The World's 50 Best Bars Academy

-Since 2020, professional services consultancy Deloitte is the official independent adjudication partner of The World’s 50 Best Bars.
+Since 2020, professional services consultancy Deloitte is the official independent adjudicator of The World’s 50 Best Bars.
 Deloitte has been granted full and independent access to The World’s 50 Best Bars voting process and data and has performed certain procedures to confirm the integrity and authenticity of the voting process and the resulting list.

 In order to guarantee a fair relationship between the percentage of votes a region receives and their proportionate representation in The World’s 50 Best Bars list, in the event of a significant variance, Deloitte will apply a normalisation process to the voting data.